Advent of fuel-efficient aircraft and alliance benefits enables re-launch of YYZ-DEL

 Air Canada announced on 04-December-2014 that it will resume nonstop services between its Toronto Pearson hub and New Delhi, India, effective November 2015.
 The route resumption, rumored for some time by Air Canada, occurs nearly a decade after the carrier pulled the plug on its nonstop Toronto to India services following a string of political, operational and financial difficulties that made the 7,246 nm route unviable.

-The Canadian flag carrier launched the first polar route from North America to India in October 2003, pioneering a new chapter in commericial aviation hoping to reap the benefits of increased commercial aviation access to Russian airspace that would enable airlines to overfly traditional 1-stop hubs in Europe such as London, Frankfurt, Paris and Amsterdam.
+The Canadian flag carrier launched the first polar route from North America to India in October 2003, pioneering a new chapter in commercial aviation and hoping to reap the benefits of increased access to Russian airspace.
+This would enable airlines to fly over traditional 1-stop hubs in Europe such as London, Frankfurt, Paris and Amsterdam.
 Russia had relaxed restrictions in the early 2000’s that would permit carriers and passengers to save hours of time by forgoing a transit in Europe or Asia.

 Delhi will be among the first “new” Air Canada stations to receive the Boeing 787-900 series aircraft when the route comes online November 1, 2015.
 The carrier intends to commence the route with a 4-weekly service, utilizing a 787-900 on 3 of the 4 days and a 787-800 on the remaining day.
 This is a more conservative approach than its last trial in India, when nonstop services commenced on a daily basis, although arguably also during a peak travel period to India that extended to include traffic for the Indian traditional festival of Diwali, celebrated in late October/early November.